Page loading ... Please wait.

 Printer Friendly Page

-For Crust: In a small bowl combine the chocolate crumbs with the melted butter.
-Press a heaping tablespoon of crumbs on the bottoms of the 12 muffin cups lined with parchment paper.
-Refrigerate while you make the filling.
+Crust: In a bowl combine the chocolate crumbs with the melted butter.
+Press a heaping tablespoon of the crumbs on the bottom of each muffin cup.
+Cover and refrigerate while you make the filling.

-For Filling: In the bowl of your electric mixer (or with a hand mixer), beat the cream cheese on low speed until smooth.
+Filling: In the bowl of your electric mixer (or with a hand mixer), beat the cream cheese on low speed until smooth.
 Add the sugar and beat until combined.
-Scrape down the sides of the bowl and add the eggs, one at a time, beating well after each addition.
-Add the vanilla extract and sour cream and beat just until incorporated.
+Scrape down the sides and bottom of the bowl as needed.
+Add the eggs, one at a time, beating well after each addition.
+Beat in the vanilla extract and sour cream.
 Remove the crusts from the refrigerator and evenly divide the filling among the 12 muffin cups.

-Bake for about 18 - 20 minutes or until firm but the centers of the cheesecakes still wobble a little.
+Bake for about 18 - 20 minutes or until firm but the centers of the cheesecakes are still a little wet and wobbly.
 Remove from oven and place on a wire rack.
-Let cool and then cover with plastic wrap and refrigerate (a few hours or overnight).
+Let cool and then remove from pan.
+Cover with plastic wrap and refrigerate until firm (a few hours or even overnight).

 Makes 12 individual cheesecakes.